kennyrulez/vui/README.md

 ## [DEMO](https://kennyrulez.github.io/vui)

 # 2018 Update
+## 0.4.3
+Added equal column widths on table using flexbox.
+Now checkboxes and radios have the same color schema as buttons

 ## 0.4.2
 Updated Bulma columns to 0.7.0.
 Please read their [ChangeLog](https://github.com/jgthms/bulma/blob/master/CHANGELOG.md) for up-to-date info about.